The Hochman Project

 Educators in this country simply have not been taught how to diagnose and address these learning gaps.
 At the Hochman Project we believe that the systemic failure to learn from research how to identify and teach these cruxes of thinking and expression perpetuates unnecessary school failure across our nation; and that these strategies hold the key for enabling all students to reach their academic potential.

-For more information about the Hochman Project, please click on the links below:
+For more information about the Hochman Project, please click on the link below: